roni-kreinin/turtlebot4_manual/software/turtlebot4_packages.md

 - **POWER**: Always ON while `turtlebot4_node` is running.
 - **MOTOR**: ON when wheels are enabled, OFF when wheels are disabled.
     - Wheel status is reported on the */wheel_status* topic.
-- **COMMS**: ON when communication with Create 3 is active.
+- **COMMS**: ON when communication with Create® 3 is active.
 OFF otherwise.
     - Receiving data on the */battery_state* topic implies that communication is active.
 - **WIFI**: ON when an IP address can be found for the Wi-Fi interface specified in the [configuration](#configuration).
 - **BATTERY**: Colour and pattern will vary based on battery percentage.